MicrosoftEdge/WebView2Feedback/FindOnPage.md

         // By default Find will use the default UI and highlight all matches.
 If you want different behavior
         // you can change the SuppressDefaultDialog and ShouldHighlightAllMatches properties here.

-        // Start the find operation with the specified configuration. await webView.CoreWebView2.Find.StartFindAsync(findConfiguration);
+        // Start the find operation with the specified options. await webView.CoreWebView2.Find.StartFindAsync(find_options);

         // End user interaction is handled via UI.
     }